apluslms/aplus-manual/m06_rubyric/03_rubrics_and_reviews.rst

 .. styled-topic::

   Main questions:
-      How to create rubrics and how reviewing submissions work
+      How to create rubrics and how to review submissions?

   Topics?
-      Creating rubric and reviewing submissions
+      Creating rubrics and reviewing submissions.

   Difficulty:
       Easy